Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 <code>getOffsetLine(<i>offset</i>)</code>
 :   Return the source code line responsible for the bytecode at
     <i>offset</i> in this script.

+`getOffsetsCoverage()`:
+:   Return `null` or an array which contains informations about the coverage of
+    all opcodes.
+The elements of the array are objects, each of which describes a single opcode, and contains the following properties:

+    * lineNumber: the line number of the current opcode.

+    * columnNumber: the column number of the current opcode.

+    * offset: the bytecode instruction offset of the current opcode.

+    * count: the number of times the current opcode got executed.

+    If this script has no coverage, or if it is not instrumented, then this function will return `null`.
+To ensure that the debuggee is instrumented, the flag `Debugger.collectCoverageInfo` should be set to `true`.

 `getChildScripts()`
 :   Return a new array whose elements are Debugger.Script objects for each